 .avif)

-Snowflake is a cloud-native data platform that centralizes data warehousing and analytics so teams can run governed BI, reporting, and data science on a shared source of truth.
-It is commonly used by data engineering and analytics teams to consolidate data from SaaS applications, operational databases, and event data, then serve curated datasets to dashboards and downstream models with consistent access controls.
+Snowflake is a cloud data platform that centralizes data warehousing and analytics so teams can store, transform, and query data in one governed environment.
+It is commonly used by data engineering and analytics teams to support BI reporting, self-service analysis, and sharing datasets across business units or partners while maintaining access controls.

 A computer database is an organized collection of data that can be manipulated and accessed through specialized software